octoatt/action-test/.github/template/np-security-comment.md

+## Hello

-Hello, no security issue will be processed later.
+No security issue will be processed later.